clin-nphys/stc-exercise/README.md

 on the left side of the track while the 7 others are at the right side, then the track should pass through (8-1) division points.

-But if the track only passes through small number of division points, we should try to look for tracks formed by (outer) division points ie points on line AB but not in line segment AB with the correct proportion.
-(This feature was removed since it does not adequately improve the fit.)

-The program searches through possible tracks formed from pairs of division points, and returns the track slope and y-interception.
+The programme searches through possible tracks formed from pairs of division points, and returns the track slope and y-interception.
 With the information, the average drift velocity and the average beam angle are calculated.

  - Output file

-The outfile contains two columns.
+If enabled, the outfile contains two columns.
 From left to right is

  |  beam angle (deg)  |  drift velocity (um/ns)  |